hazelcast/hazelcast/docs/design/merge/01-merge-changes.md

 - HazelcastInstance can return JetInstance via #getJetInstance (this will change before the release into a `JetService getJet()` where `JetService` provides a subset of `JetInstance` methods)
-- Jet datastructures created by com.hazelcast.jet.impl.JobRepository are created lazily when needed
+- Jet data structures created by com.hazelcast.jet.impl.JobRepository are created lazily when needed
 - JetConfig is now a field in `com.hazelcast.config.Config`
 - Jet run tests in parallel by default, Jet tests were marked with `QuickTest`